i4Ds/ecallisto_ng/README.md

   - [Contributing](#contributing)

 ## Background
 he package is built with Python 3.9 and primarily uses the Pandas library for data manipulation.
 While it initially offered a direct interaction with the Ecallisto Rest API (now deprecated), its current functionality is centered around efficient data processing and visualization.
+The data provided by e-Callisto is stored in a pandas Dataframe, where the index is the time and the column names are the observed frequencies.

 ### Note: The REST API is now deprecated.
 However, you can still access it via https://v000792.fhnw.ch/api/redoc for a while.
 This was done because with help of pandas and multiprocessing, the download of the data is much faster and more efficient when directly accessing the files.